sachinraja/trpc-pokemon/README.md

 ```

 > **Warning**
-> You must be on `@trpc/server@10.0.0-alpha.25`.
+> You must be on `@trpc/server@10.0.0-alpha.25` and `@trpc/client@10.0.0-alpha.25`.
 This is because this version is agnostic from Node and we deploy to a Cloudflare Worker.

 ## Usage